JKRhb/MAVERIC-Project.github.io/_pages/pubs.md

 ## Conference Papers

-* J. Romann, “Bridging the Gap to the Web of Things.
-On the Conversion between WoT Data Models and the Semantic Definition Format.”
-In: Proceedings of the First International Workshop on Semantic Web on Constrained Things, 27–46.
+* J. Romann, [“Bridging the Gap to the Web of Things.
+On the Conversion between WoT Data Models and the Semantic Definition Format”](https://ceur-ws.org/Vol-3412/#paper3), In: Proceedings of the First International Workshop on Semantic Web on Constrained Things, 27–46.
 CEUR Workshop Proceedings.
-Hersonissos, Greece: CEUR, 2023. https://ceur-ws.org/Vol-3412/#paper3.
+Hersonissos, Greece: CEUR, 2023.

 ## Presentations